HISTORY OF THE CHEROKEE INDIANS

 Recommended Reading: Trail of Tears: The Rise and Fall of the Cherokee Nation.
 Description: One of the many ironies of U.S. government policy toward Indians in the early 1800s is that it persisted in removing to the West those who had most successfully adapted to European values.
 As whites encroached on Cherokee land, many Native leaders responded by educating their children, learning English, and developing plantations.
 Such a leader was Ridge, who had fought with Andrew Jackson against the British.
 Continued below...

-As he and other Cherokee leaders grappled with the issue of moving, the land-hungry Georgia legislators, with the aid of Jackson, succeeded in ousting the Cherokee from their land, forcing them to make the arduous journey West on the infamous "Trail of Tears." ...A treasured addition for the individual remotely interested in American Indian history as well as general American history.
+As he and other Cherokee leaders grappled with the issue of moving, the land-hungry Georgia legislators, with the aid of Jackson, succeeded in ousting the Cherokee from their land, forcing them to make the arduous journey West on the infamous "Trail of Tears." ...A treasured addition for the individual remotely interested in Native American Indian history as well as general American history.

 Recommended Reading: James Mooney's History, Myths, and Sacred Formulas of the Cherokees (768 pages).
 Description: This incredible volume collects the works of the early anthropologist James Mooney who did extensive studies of the Eastern Cherokee Nation (those who remained in Appalachia) at the turn of the century.
 The introduction is by Mooney's biographer and gives a nice overview of both Mooney and the Cherokee Nation, as well as notes on Mooney's sources.
 It then goes straight into the first book "Myths of the Cherokee", which starts with a history of the Cherokee Nation.
 Continued below...